-Additionally, the bill establishes that cities or towns entering into these agreements will be solely responsible for the inspection and enforcement of the fire code in county-owned buildings within their jurisdiction.
-They are also required to provide the Office with records of occupancy certificates and fire code inspection reports.
+Additionally, the bill mandates that the Assistant Director of the Office must act on these requests within 30 days, with automatic approval if no action is taken.
+It also establishes that cities or towns entering into these agreements will be solely responsible for the inspection and enforcement of fire codes in county-owned buildings within their jurisdiction.
+Furthermore, cities or towns must provide the Office with records of occupancy certificates and fire code inspection reports.
 The legislation would be known as the "Fire Marshal Bill Burns Act" and would take effect on the general effective date.

 Statutes affected: